sphero-inc/Sphero-Mac-SDK/Samples/MouseController/README.md

 # Mouse Controller

-This sample demonstartes how to use data streaming values of roll, pitch, and yaw to control the mouse of your computer.
+This sample demonstrates how to use data streaming values of roll, pitch, and yaw to control the mouse of your computer.
 Not only is this a neat little trick that could be greatly improved, it shows how to control on screen objects using Sphero.

 ## Understand Roll, Pitch, and Yaw